All Nighter (bus service): History

 The service launched initially in December 2005, and fully launched on March 19, 2006.
 BART performs overnight maintenance on its tracks, which requires the agency to shut down third rail power.
 Since there are no redundant BART lines, service is discontinued during maintenance hours.
 BART and Caltrain riders who previously faced uncoordinated substitute bus transit service after midnight can now take advantage of the coordinated All Nighter bus service.

-The service is operated by AC Transit, Muni, SamTrans, and VTA.
+The service is operated by AC Transit, Muni, and SamTrans.
 The agencies have a network of timed transfers, and half-hourly weekend service was implemented between downtown San Francisco and several BART stations along the Richmond and Fremont lines.
 More frequent weekend service was later implemented as the Late Night Bus Pilot Program, funded by BART's operating budget, after a 2011 study concluded that shifting BART hours to stay open later but also start service later on weekends would adversely impact low-income and minority workers who rely on BART for their commute.

 AC Transit Route 800 operates along Market Street in San Francisco; this is the first AC Transit route to operate anywhere within San Francisco beyond the Transbay Terminal.
-On weekends, Route 800 is extended to 24th and Mission.
+On weekends, Route 800 was extended to 24th and Mission for a few years, but the Mission Street stops have been discontinued.

-VTA Route 22, which runs all day, carries approximately 20% of all VTA bus riders.
-The late night Route 22 has earned the nickname "Hotel 22" for the homeless that form the majority of riders for the overnight runs.
-In January 2019, VTA proposed cutting service on Route 22 between 1 a.m. and 4 a.m. to help close a budget deficit.
-In April, the agency recommended continuing overnight service, but working with other agencies to redirect homeless riders to shelters.

 The service is funded by Regional Measure 2 (RM2), which voters approved in 2004.
 The measure increased tolls by $1 on state-owned bridges in the Bay Area.